NamitaMalik/routeParams-in-AngularJS/README.md

 The **$routeParams** is a combination of $location's search() and path().
 We can get the route path using the **path()** method of the $location service whereas **search()** method of **$location** service returns an object of search part of the url.
 The path parameters are extracted when the $route path is matched.
 If there is a parameter name collision, path params take precedence over search params.

 > Note : routeParams will only work when ngRoute module is installed.
 It provides routing and deep linking services and directives for angular apps.
+Another important thing to note is that **$routeParam** will only work when **$routeProvider** is used.

  Now, let's see a working demo: